Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/faces.rst

 .. figure:: /images/face-mode_ngon_visual-problem.jpg

-   Ngon-Face having its center dot inside another face
+   Ngon-Face having its center dot inside another face.

 As already known, faces are marked with a little square dot in the middle of the face.
 With ngons that can lead in certain cases to a confusing display.